THE FREEDOM MOVIE

 From the beginning, Rowdy considers Cheyenne’s wealth a way to keep his ranch and fledgling bucking bull business afloat.
 The rough and tumble country lifestyle on Rowdy’s run-down ranch takes Cheyenne some getting used to.

 Cheyenne falls for the hard-living cowboy believing it is her last shot at happiness.
-The seemingly doomed romance somehow inspires her.
+The doomed romance somehow inspires her.
 Eventually, however, Cheyenne questions everything she imagined she would find in Freedom.
 In the end, she is determined to do what she believes she must do to find true happiness.

-Rowdy's had one too many drinks too many times.
+Rowdy has had one too many drinks too many times.
 He tries and fails to stop drinking and find salvation while Cheyenne worries that Rowdy's self-destructive lifestyle will send him to an early grave.

 Rowdy’s drinking escalates.
 He becomes a broken man whose chances of giving up the bottle, become an impossible long shot.
 Conflicting paths and ideals constantly test the relationship.

 In the end, Cheyenne has no more to give.
 Does she go or does she stay?
 Neither can deny the love between them.
 Is it possible to say goodbye and walk away when the love remains strong?
 The movie Freedom will move you and leave you wondering about life's choices.